r-pufky/docs/source/operating-systems/ubuntu/threadripper-2990wx.rst

 2990WX Linux Patches
 ####################
-Until `Kernel 4.18.6 is released with the k10temp patch`_, Threadripper thermals will be mis-reported by 27c.
+Until Kernel 4.18.6 is released with the k10temp patch, Threadripper thermals will be mis-reported by 27c.
 Building a custom Kernel module will fix the issue temporarily.